misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ## Conclusion

 I'm enjoying using Lambdas to automate parts of my AWS infrastructure.
 In a lot of ways, it's easier to write automation code than relying on tools AWS may or may not have.
-Boto3 is very mature, and the documentation is great, unlike the standard AWS docs.
+Boto3 is powerful, and the documentation is great, unlike the standard AWS docs.

 I hope this mini-tutorial helps some of the automation fans out there!